 At first glance, Boxing may seem very simple, you throw punches at each other.
 One guy gets knocked out, and the fight is over.
 It’s easy to reduce Boxing to nothing but a mindless brawl.
 But the art of pugilism is actually more intricate than that.
-It’s a layered martial art with a lot of technical details so learning these 4 boxing defensive tips is as important as the offensive ones!
+It’s a layered fighting style with a lot of technical details so learning these 4 boxing defensive tips is as important as the offensive ones!

 Defense in Boxing is one of its most difficult aspects to master.
 It takes a lot of attention and focus to work on defense in Boxing.
 Ultimately, the objective of Boxing is to hit and not get hit.
 That’s the core philosophy of pugilism.

 If you’re looking to improve on your defensive skills, here are a few pointers to get you started.

 The very first thing you learn on defense is keeping your guard up.
 This is essential.
 The classic glove guard makes sure you are defending yourself at all times.
 The glove guard is the first line of defense from an opponent’s attacks.

 The natural position of your gloves should be just above the cheekbones, enough to provide good coverage of sensitive areas like the chin and the jaw, but not so much that it impedes your vision or field of view.
 Elbows should be kept tight to the body, and not protruding outward.
 The fists need to be loose to focus on reactive parrying and blocking, but stable enough to maintain stability and balance.